 Step 1: Login to eLearning and complete the Pre Orientation Online Module and the Freshman Orientation Online 2020 Module and Quiz.
 Please complete both assessments with scores of 100%.
 Once complete please notify Freshman Orientation by emailing [email protected].

 Step 2: Register for fall classes!
 Once you complete the modules, and notify Freshman Orientation, you will be eligible to register for fall classes in one business day.
 To register for classes you must contact your Academic Advising Office.

 Step 3: Once you complete the modules, and begin the class registration process, you will be added to a small group in Microsoft Teams.
 This will be a group with an upper-level student and other incoming freshmen students.
 This upper-level student is your Orientation Leader, your OL can answer any questions you may have about life at UTD!

-Before you attend your virtual session you must complete the Freshman Pre-Orientation Online Module and the Freshman Orientation Online in eLearning.
-The module will cover important information about UT Dallas.
+To be eligible to register for fall classes you must complete the Freshman Pre-Orientation Online Module and the Freshman Orientation Online in eLearning.
+The modules will cover important information about UT Dallas.
 If you recently accepted your offer of admission, it can take 7-10 days before you have access to eLearning.
 Follow these steps to access the modules:

 Click on a school of study to show a list of available majors.